ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/02-otlp/assignment.md

 | STATS count = MAX(attributes.com.example.gc_time)  BY attributes.com.example.region, BUCKET(@timestamp, 1 minute)
 ```

-Indeed, it looks like only the "recorder-java" service deployed to the "NA" region is exhibiting this problem.
+Indeed, it looks like only the `recorder-java` service deployed to the `NA` region is exhibiting this problem.

 Attributes via Baggage
 ===